 Firstly, acknowledge your own strength in recognizing the situation.
-Gather your courage and take steps to set yourself free from the darkness that emotionally abuse brings with it.
+Gather your courage and take steps to set yourself free from the darkness that emotional abuse brings with it.

 Secondly seek out professional help from counsellors who specialize in family violence or domestic violence.
 Depending on how severe your particular situation is the practitioner can provide an action plan which will ensure safety – some concrete advice could include creating a safety plan in case of an emergency (such as packing an escape bag) plus attending support groups for people who have suffered similar experiences or seeking legal assistance if applicable depending on your country/region’ laws regarding domestic violence/abuse.